The Benefits Of Mulching Your Garden

 Therefore I am left to my own devices (Little does he know how much I LOVE to be left to my own devices!), looking for an easier way to keep the weeds under control.

 I researched heavily and realized that mulching wasn’t just for flower beds.
-If done correctly, that mulching could work quite well in my vegetable garden.
+If done correctly, that mulching could work well in my vegetable garden.
 After some trial and error, I now have the perfect recipe for how to mulch my vegetables so that the weeds are fewer, I have less disease, and I no longer need to water like crazy.

 Yes, just by mulching, you can cut your work time in half.
 And that is a good thing.
 A very, VERY good thing.